michaelMondoro/helpgpt/README.md

 The HelpGPT Extension for Visual Studio Code (VSCode) integrates the power of ChatGPT, an AI chatbot, directly into your development environment.
 With this extension, you can easily interact with ChatGPT to get assistance with various tasks related to your code.

+This extension serves as a shortcut to the ChatGPT web interface.
+It allows you to send prompts and ask questions about your codebase directly from your editor, and will open up ChatGPT in your browser to display the response.

 ## Features

 Prompt ChatGPT: Open a prompt input box to directly ask ChatGPT for assistance on any topic.